mozilla/DSAlign/README.md

 - Long non-matching chunks of spoken text or the original transcript will automatically and cleanly get ignored.
-- Short phrases (with the risk of matching more than one time per document) will automatically get aligned to their intended locations through longer ones that "squeeze" them in.
+- Short phrases (with the risk of matching more than one time per document) will automatically get aligned to their intended locations by longer ones who "squeeze" them in.
-- Smith-Waterman score thresholds can overall be kept lower (and thus better match lower quality STT transcripts), as there is a lower chance for
+- Smith-Waterman score thresholds can be kept lower (and thus better match lower quality STT transcripts), as there is a lower chance for
   - long sequences to match at a wrong location and for
   - shorter sequences to match at a wrong location within their shortened intervals